 In November 2006, the Company's board of directors authorized a share repurchase program for the Company to repurchase up to 3 million shares of the Company's Class B common stock as well as the initiation of a quarterly cash dividend for the holders of the Class A and Class B common stock.
-In February 2008, the Company's board of directors authorized an increase in the share repurchase program for the Company to repurchase up to 5 million shares in the aggregate (less shares previously repurchased under the share repurchase program) of the Company's Class B common stock.
+In February 2008, the Company's board of directors authorized an increase in the share repurchase program for the Company's Class B common stock.
+In August 2008, the Company's board of directors authorized an increase in the share repurchase program) of the Company's Class B common stock.
+In August 2008, the Company's board of directors authorized an increase in the share repurchase program for the Company's Class B common stock.
+In August 2008, the Company's board of directors authorized an increase in the share repurchase program for the Company to repurchase up to 6 million shares in the aggregate (less shares previously repurchased under the share repurchase program for the Company to repurchase up to 6 million shares in the aggregate (less shares previously repurchased under the share repurchase program) of the Company's Class B common stock.
 Under the share repurchase program, repurchases may take place in the open market and in privately negotiated transactions and at times and in such amounts as the Company deems appropriate.
 The timing and actual number of shares repurchased will depend on a variety of factors including price, corporate and regulatory requirements, capital availability, and other market conditions.
 This stock repurchase program does not have an expiration date and may be limited or terminated at any time without prior notice.
 During the year ended December 31, 2007, the Company repurchased approximately 2.2 million shares of Class B common stock for \$22.1 million under this repurchase program and was recorded as treasury stock in the consolidated balance sheet.